- Published on

 What Stays the Same

 You still write code, but less and differently.
 Custom business logic for non-standard patterns.
 Edge case handling.
 Integration scripts.
-But repetitive, pattern-following transformation code - the kind accumulating bugs when hand-written by multiple people - gets generated from models.
+But repetitive, pattern-following transformation code - the kind that accumulates bugs when individually authored by multiple people - gets generated from models.

 Work becomes more about architecture and semantics, less about implementation mechanics.
-You design the data platform as a cohesive system rather than assembling pipelines.
-Stepping back from code to consider the semantic layer - what concepts matter, how they relate, what definitions enable clear organizational communication.
+You design the data platform as a cohesive system rather than assembling pipelines one at a time.

 Where Declarative Appears Today

-Fully declarative business layers - where you define entities and relationships, and transformations are generated - remain less common in mainstream practice.
-They exist in specialized tools and custom platforms, particularly where organizations have committed to model-driven approaches.
-They demonstrate the potential: entity definitions in metadata, transformation logic generated, historized and latest views automatically maintained.
+Fully declarative business layers - define entities and relationships, get generated transformations - remain uncommon in off-the-shelf tools.
+They exist in custom platforms and specialized tools where teams have committed to the approach.
+But they demonstrate what's possible: entity definitions as metadata, transformations generated, standard views maintained automatically.

-Semantic layers for metrics have seen considerable development.
-Tools like dbt's semantic layer, Cube, Malloy, and headless BI approaches allow declaring metrics once with calculation logic, grain, and dimensions.
-Declarations drive multiple consumption patterns - BI tools, APIs, embedded analytics.
+This is the furthest along.
+Tools like dbt's semantic layer, Cube, Malloy, and headless BI approaches let you declare metrics once with calculation logic, grain, and dimensions.
+One definition drives BI tools, APIs, and embedded analytics.
+Genuinely declarative: metric definition is source of truth, implementations are generated.

 The Spectrum

 "Declarative" isn't binary.
-A spectrum runs from "imperative with good tooling" to "fully declarative with code generation."
-Many organizations operate in the middle: declarative contracts for ingestion, hand-written SQL with good practices for transformations, declarative metrics for consumption.
+Most organizations operate in the middle: declarative contracts for ingestion, hand-written SQL with good practices for transformations, declarative metrics for consumption.
+That pragmatic mix works for many teams.

-The critical distinction remains: are you writing SQL with better references and macros, or declaring entities and relationships that generate SQL?
-Improving your imperative approach versus adopting a different architectural paradigm with different benefits and trade-offs.
+The question worth asking: are you writing SQL with better references and macros, or declaring entities and relationships that generate SQL?
+Different paradigms, different scaling characteristics.

 Benefits, Tradeoffs, and When to Stay Imperative

-Declarative approaches deliver meaningful benefits, but they're not universally superior.
-Understanding when each makes sense requires examining what you gain and what you give up.
+Declarative approaches deliver real benefits, but they're not universally superior.
+Understanding when each makes sense means examining what you gain and give up.

 What You Gain and Give Up